JeannetteE/UppsalaWorkshop/README.md

 # Uppsala University Library - Data Science Workshop

-One day with introduction to OpenRefine, Github and VosViewer for Librarians at Uppsala University Library prepared and planned by Jeannette Ekstrøm, DTU Library.[jeek@dtu.dk](mailto:jeek@dtu.dk)
+One day with introduction to OpenRefine, Github and VosViewer for Librarians at Uppsala University Library prepared, planned and collected planned by Jeannette Ekstrøm, DTU Library.[jeek@dtu.dk](mailto:jeek@dtu.dk)

 ## In order to create this "teaching material" GitHub Pages have been used

-Feel free to copy or perhaps add improvements for this Reame file or to the repository in general.
+Feel free to copy or perhaps add improvements for this README file or to the repository in general.

 You can use the [editor on GitHub](https://github.com/JeannetteE/UppsalaWorkshop/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
 But you can also *Clone* the repo and work on it in an ATOM Editor, and a GitHub Desktop Client.